-- $\hfill\square$ income or loss you received from an Illinois business conducted - entirely in Illinois. - both inside and outside Illinois.
-Complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.

-□ income or loss from partnerships, S corporations, trusts, and estates as directed on Illinois Schedules K-1-P and K-1-T.
+- income or loss you received from an Illinois business conducted - ▶ entirely in Illinois, enter the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet. - income or loss from partnerships, S corporations, trusts, and estates as directed on Illinois Schedules K-1-P and K-1-T.